jfrome1/Frome-GenAI-project/src/content/docs/index.md

 While there is plenty of speculation, there is almost no research on the educational effects of GenAI use.
 We assume that some use will be harmful and some will be helpful.
 The first step is knowing how students actually use it.

-Further, many of your students are using GenAI whether or not you allow it.
+Further, many of our students are using GenAI whether or not you allow it.
 It takes little effort to bypass GenAI detection.
-And even if you ban GenAI use, it's nearly impossible to prove its use or penalize students for using it.
+And even if we ban GenAI use, it's nearly impossible to prove its use or penalize students for using it.

 ### Won't students just say they didn't use GenAI rather than providing links to their chats?
 What's in it for them?

 We have developed a class protocol you can use that results in very high compliance.
 All students must either share a link or positively declare that they didn't use GenAI.
-Either option takes 10 seconds, so if they do use GenAI, it takes the same effort to lie as to share their chat.
+Either option takes just 10 seconds, so if students do use GenAI, it takes the same effort to lie as to share their chat.
 In addition, 100% compliance isn't necessary for this project to be useful.
 Even if only 50% of students comply, you will still know a *lot* more about their GenAI use than if you don't request links.

 ### What GenAI policy would I have to set to participate?

 You can allow or forbid any GenAI use you like.
 The only requirement is that you would allow at least some GenAI use in your course, and that you set a GenAI policy that includes students submitting links to their GenAI chats.
-I'm happy to help you develop GenAI policy options appropriate for your particular classes.
+We are happy to help you develop GenAI policy options appropriate for your particular classes.

 ### What is the time commitment for participating in the project?

-Participation is low effort.
-Students submit GenAI chat links during the semester.
+Participation requires little time commitment.
+You ask your students to submit GenAI chat links when during the semester.
 After the course ends, we give students the option to opt-out of having their chats analyzed, and you send me the remaining links that you've collected.
 If you are interested in participating at a higher level, we welcome Co-Investigators.

 <!--  Options include: